EvanForsythe/BB485/week03.md

 ![phy07](/Images/Week03/phy07.png)

-Note that including an outgroup in the analysis can be very helpful in thinking about which traits are ancestral vs derived.
+Note that including an 'outgroup' in the analysis can be very helpful in thinking about which traits are ancestral vs derived.

 - **Outgroup:** a taxon that we can safely assume is distantly related to all other species included in a phylogenetic analysis.
 Including an outgroup, allows us to 'root' a phylogenetic tree.